Modern Non-Linear Function-on-Function Regression: Methodology

 \subsection{Regularization}

-We run into the problem of over-fitting like any other Machine Learning and Deep Learning method due to the overparameterization of the model.
+We run into the problem of over-fitting with our approach like any other Machine Learning and Deep Learning method due to the overparameterization of the model.
 We first explore early stopping, which requires a validation set to stop the model fitting process early, before it starts to over-fit.
-Early stopping is straightforward to implement but splitting the training set further for validation set can lead to a loss in performance.
+Early stopping is straightforward to implement but splitting the training set further into validation set, can lead to a loss in performance, especially when the sample size is small.
 We instead consider a cross-validated early stopping scheme to overcome this problem.
 We use k-fold cross-validation and note the early stopping iteration values in each fold along with the estimated parameter functions.
-We check the result of different early stopping schemes using central tendency of the iterations and the functional parameter values in the k-folds as shown Appendix Table \ref{cv1}.
+We check the result of different early stopping schemes using central tendency of the iterations and the functional parameter values in the k-folds as shown in Appendix Table \ref{cv2} and Table \ref{cv3}.

 Along with early stopping to deal with the over-fitting, we also consider a regularization approach by penalizing the roughness of the parameter functions in our framework.
 This regularization is called Roughness Penalization and is a more common regularization approach in FDA as well as other branches of nonparametric statistics.
 Interpreting black box models like our approach is a significant challenge in machine learning and deep learning, and can significantly reduce barriers to the adoption of the technology.
 We want to make use of the Roughness Penalty to move towards a more interpretable model.
 In this case, our loss function from Equation (\ref{loss}) changes to